FEATURED POEM 1

 by the boat to Inisheer;

-out of the rocks and wind
+its beady dark look out of the rocks

-and shear of the place.
+and wind and shear of the place.

 But that dead-eye stare, she thought,